Oculesics: Theory of Non-Competitive Stare

+Despite the scientific nature of the proposal, the author emphasises the benefits for interpersonal relationships of avoiding looking directly at the dominant eye through which the transmission of ocular dominance is initiated (as proposed by the theory).

+As a struggle for power and dominance is established through eye contact, and at the same time, as maintaining eye contact is considered to be a proof of sincerity, self-confidence and credibility, he suggests that eye contact should be maintained staring at the non-dominant eye, thus avoiding the specific routes of dominance transmission.
+This will mean a substantial improvement in interpersonal relationships.

+From the experience that empirical evidence provides and valuing the characteristics of lateralization of brain function between individuals, he proposes that the appropriate technique consists in staring at the left eye (non-dominant) of right-handed people, and at the right eye (non-dominant) of left-handed people.
+The improvement in interpersonal relationships would take place as much in the case of establishing new relations as in already established ones.

 Communicating emotions

 In the book Human Emotions, author Carroll Ellis Izard says "a complete definition of emotion must take into account all three of these aspects or components: (a) the experience or conscious feeling of emotion; (b) the processes that occur in the brain and nervous system; and (c) the observable expressive patterns of emotion, particularly those on the face" (p.4).
 This third component is where oculesics plays a role in nonverbal communication of emotion.

 Oculesics is a primary form of communicating emotion.
 The pseudoscientific study of neuro-linguistic programming (NLP) established three main types of thinking regarding what someone sees, hears, or feels.
 According to this pseudoscience, oculesics can show which type of thinking someone is using when they are communicating.
 A person thinking visually might physically turn their eyes away, as if to look at an imagined presentation of what they are thinking, even to the point of changing the focus of their eyes.
 Someone thinking in terms of hearing might turn their eyes as much as possible to one of their ears.
 A person thinking in terms of what they feel could look downwards as if looking toward their emotions coming from their body.

 Whether or not someone intends to send a particular meaning or someone else perceives meaning correctly, the exchange of communication happens and can initiate emotion.
 It is important to understand these dynamics because we often establish relationships (on small and grand scales) with oculesics.